esh6597/paper-drip-full/README.md

 understanding of MERN stack, Sass and more.
 This repository includes both client and API packages, but both are licensed identically below.

 Currently a work in progress; please check back soon!
+If you have any questions or comments (even scathing criticism), feel free to contact me via Github!

+### Currently working on:
+MongoDB schemas to set examples for front end code to work with.
+Importing and updating Paper Drip 0.1.0's client code for this version.

-# Usage/Documentation
+# About

 This isn't a newfangled library or anything like that; Paper Drip is just a React SPA that includes a store, blog, user accounts, forums and more.

+Nonetheless, see documentation for some extra scripts I've included.

+### Current Features

+These are features that were already in the original website or were recently
+added:

+- Mongoose Schemas and validation
+- Manual scaffolding; with comments explaining what normally auto-generated files do for reference
+- Package.json scripts (use Yarn!) detailing dependencies
+- SASS files and style variables for easier style editing

-### Current Features/Features in Development:
+### Features in Development:

-These are features that were already in the original website or features that will be added over the course of the next few weeks:
+These are features that will be added over the course of the next few weeks:

 - User account tiers (Standard, Moderator, Author, Admin)
 - User login, 3rd party login, user settings